marcopiraccini/sd-swim/README.md

 Every Member `Mi` has a *membership list*.
 The `join` phase is used to connet to a group, getting this list and updating the other member's membership lists.

-[TODO: Complete decription of the changes]
+[TODO: Complete decription of the changes to basic SWIM]

 # Failure Detector